microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 (event: "incremented", listener: (incrementAmount: number, newValue: number) => void)
 ```

-By registering with this event, you can receive and apply the changes coming from other collaborators.
+By listening to this event, you can receive and apply the changes coming from other collaborators.
 Consider the following code example for configuring a Counter widget:

 ```javascript